tabletop-generator/ttg-server/docs/api-specification.md

 #### 4.4.2 `PATCH /users`

-Update the current user's info. displayName and bio can be updated.
+Update the current user's info. displayName, bio, and featuredCollections can be updated.

 ### 4.5 Comments